 Simple searching in the Usenet

-If you use the Usenext software available for download below, you will be able to conduct effortless searches of the messages and files which have been posted.
-Binary newsgroups (files) enable you to search for images, music, films and software which have a retention time of 200 days.
-The retention time for texts is 1,000 days, or almost 3 years!
+If you use the Usenext service available for download below, you will be able to conduct effortless searches of the messages and files which have been posted.
+Binary newsgroups (files) have a retention time of 3.000 days.
 You can easily change your search settings and subscribe to the most popular newsgroups.
 This enables you to keep up-to-date with postings in your favourite newsgroups on an ongoing basis.
-As far as binaries are concerned, new software, films, music and images will be displayed to you in the newsgroups which you have selected.
+As far as binaries are concerned, new data will be displayed to you in the newsgroups which you have selected.
 You also have a multitude of newsgroup search opportunities.
 You can use place holders to search for files if, for example, you know part of a file name.
-Songs are easy to find if you search using the name of the artist.

 Since files are available for download from the date on which they are posted, you will find that you have an enormous selection of files to choose from.
 Separated files are automatically recompiled, making your files available for immediate use once the download process is complete.
 The UseNeXT user interface is very easy and intuitive to use and it makes it easier to locate and download the files you are looking for.
 The Usenet may have been difficult to use in the past.
 Now, however, good Usenet software is making the Usenet accesible to everyone.
 Download the Usenet software from the bottom of this page and start searching through all the messages and files which the Usenet has to offer.